Paracress Extract: Uses and Benefits for Skin Aging

 Sensitive Skin?

 Those with very reactive or compromised skin should patch test first.
-Rare cases of irritation have been reported, especially with higher concentrations.
+Rare cases of irritation have been reported.
+Tingling is normal, but redness is not.

 Pregnancy & Nursing

 There is limited data on topical paracress use during pregnancy (as with almost all cosmetic ingredients—pregnant women are not usually signing up for controlled experiments!).
+This study showed no absorption into systemic circulation.
 While risk is likely low at cosmetic levels, it is a personal choice.
 Always consult your medical provider.

 As always: patch test, start slowly, and observe your skin’s response.

-- CoQ10 - naturally found in your body, CoQ10 is a powerful antioxidant against environmental damage.
+• CoQ10, naturally found in your body and a powerful antioxidant against environmental damage

-- Vitamin C - not just any cheap Vitamin C, but the most stable form of Vitamin C available: Tetrahexyldecyl Ascorbate.
-Brightens and evens skin tone.
+• Vitamin C (THDA), the most stable form of Vitamin C available, for brightening and evening skin tone

-- Plant Stem Cell technology from Apple, Argan and Horsetail to improve skin structure.
+• Plant Stem Cell technology from Apple, Argan to improve skin structure

 A Smart Botanical for Natural Aging